Bearded Dragon Facts

 These spikes flare up when the beardie feels threatened.
 It’s a defense mechanism that is designed to scare away any potential danger.
 Also, the more threatened or discontent your beardie is the more areas on his body turn black, starting with his beard.
-Some black on his face, beard, and neck shows he is upset.
+Some black on his face, beard, and neck show he is upset.
 When most of his body turns black, he is extremely agitated, very pissed off.
-Most likely hissing and very upright posturing occurs.
+Most likely hissing and very upright posturing occur.

 Causes are improper handling, dislike of a person, a threat such as a cat nearby, and other things the beardie perceives as annoying, irritating, or threatening.

 Bearded dragons are omnivorous (eating both plants and animals).
 If you’re a bearded dragon owner or thinking of becoming one, it is crucial that you know what beardies should eat and more importantly, what they should not eat.
 There are some foods that cause problems and even death if fed to your dragon.